Be Sure to Avoid These Scary Ingredients When You're Expecting a Baby

 Skincare ingredients to avoid when pregnant

+If you're wondering what skin care ingredients to avoid when pregnant, we've got you covered.
 In addition to caring for possibly new skin ailments while pregnant, there is also a robust list of skincare ingredients to definitely avoid while pregnant.
 The issues surrounding these ingredients range from hormone disruption to links to birth defects in babies.

 It is of course always important to consult your doctor before using any skincare or beauty product, as everyone's situation is different.